-- autofs uses the autofsd daemon for mounting and unmounting. - In-place mounting is used instead of symbolic links (the /tmp_mnt links with /hosts are not used). - autofs accepts dynamic configuration changes; there is no need to restart autofsd. - autofs requires an /etc/auto_master file. - autofs uses the LoFS (loopback file system) to access local files. - To record who is requesting bad mounts in the log file, set the autofs_logging variable of the systune option to autofs_logging=1.
+- autofs uses the autofsd daemon for mounting and unmounting. - In-place mounting is used instead of symbolic links (the /tmp\mnt links with /hosts are not used). - autofs accepts dynamic configuration changes; there is no need to restart autofsd. - autofs requires an /etc/auto\master file. - autofs uses the LoFS (loopback file system) to access local files. - To record who is requesting bad mounts in the log file, set the autofs\logging variable of the systume option to autofs\logging=1.